Family fun at Tatton Park

-The RHS Flower Show Tatton Park is the perfect summer day out that the whole family can enjoy.
+The RHS Flower Show Tatton Park 2019 was the perfect summer day out for the whole family.

-We've a range of exciting show features and activities to get involved with and enjoy – from woodland skills and planting herbs, to finding out more about the creepy crawlies that live in our gardens.
+We had a range of exciting show features and activities to enjoy – from woodland skills and planting herbs, to finding out more about the creepy crawlies that live in gardens.

 Hunt for bugs

-New to the show this year is the Bug Hub, a dome filled with a host of creepy crawlies waiting to be discovered.
+New to the show in 2019 was the Bug Hub, a dome filled with a host of creepy crawlies waiting to be discovered.

-Step into the shoes of an entomologist (a scientist who studies bugs) and see some of your favourite creepy crawlies up close and personal with the help of our microscope station, or help our scientists by taking part in our Slug Survey.
+Visitors stepped into the shoes of an entomologist (a scientist who studies bugs) and saw some creepy crawlies up close and personal with the help of our microscope station, or helped our scientists by taking part in our Slug Survey.

-Along with the Bug Hub, there’s a whole mix of creepy crawlie inspired activities in the Green Fields area.
+Along with the Bug Hub, there was a whole mix of creepy crawlie inspired activities in the Green Fields area.

-Catch up with the team from Bugsnstuff (Friday to Sunday), who will be offering a chance to meet some of nature’s biggest and most exotic critters, make some clay bugs with the Secret Adventurers’ Club and have your favourite insect painted on your face with the team from Neon Tiger.
+The team from Bugsnstuff offered a chance to meet some of nature’s biggest and most exotic critters, visitors made some clay bugs with the Secret Adventurers’ Club and kids had their favourite insect painted on their face with the team from Neon Tiger.

-Plus, Manchester Museum is exhibiting fascinating insects from its collection (Wednesday, Thursday and Sunday).
-Discover new species and put your skills to the test in an insect classification game.
+Plus, Manchester Museum exhibited fascinating insects from its collection.
+There were new species to be discovered and visitors could put their skills to the test in an insect classification game.

-The RHS Campaign for School Gardening returns to Tatton Park once again and sees schools from the North West of England design and build a garden.
+The RHS Campaign for School Gardening returned to Tatton Park once again and saw schools from the North West of England design and build a garden.

-More schools than ever are joining us in 2019, with each entry basing their design on a 'Best of British Bug'.
-Wander by the entries, located in Green Fields, and get inspired to get your own school involved.
+More schools than ever joined us in 2019, with each entry basing their design on a 'Best of British Bug'.
+Find out which school won the competition.

 Make a pond

-The team will explain how to encourage wildlife into your garden by creating a mini pond, as part of the RHS and Wildlife Trust's Wild About Gardens campaign.
+The team explained how to encourage wildlife into gardens by creating a mini pond, as part of the RHS and Wildlife Trust's Wild About Gardens campaign.

-There'll also be the opportunity to study the critters found lurking in garden ponds, with newt experts on hand to reveal some of the secrets of our amphibious pond inhabitants.
+There was also the opportunity to study the critters found lurking in garden ponds, with newt experts on hand to reveal some of the secrets of our amphibious pond inhabitants.

 Learn a new skill

-Channel your inner Bear Grylls and learn some skills from the team at the Woodland Skills Centre.
+Guests could channel their inner Bear Grylls with some skills from the team at the Woodland Skills Centre.

-There'll be workshops for adults and children running throughout the week that include making mini baskets, bird feeders, spatulas, dibbers and tent pegs.
+There were workshops for adults and children running throughout the show that included making mini baskets, bird feeders, spatulas, dibbers and tent pegs.

 Plant a herb garden

-Do your bit and help the Herb Society by planting herbs at the show.
-Children are invited to plant up a 3m x 3m herb garden, in the Dig In Area.
+The Herb Society were at the show and invited children to plant up a 3m x 3m herb garden, in the Dig In Area.

-It's a great opportunity for kids to get their hands dirty and learn all about the different edibles that they can grow at home.
+It was a great opportunity for kids to get their hands dirty and learn all about the different edibles that they could grow at home.

 Around the show

-The Very Hungry Caterpillar has creeped and crawled his way through the RHS Shows this year and makes a final stop at Tatton Park.
+The Very Hungry Caterpillar has creeped and crawled his way through the RHS Shows this year and made a final stop at Tatton Park.

-Follow his trail around the show, spotting the half-munched fruit he's left behind, and see if you can be the first to spot the most mischievous caterpillar in town.
+Families followed his trail around the show, spotting the half-munched fruit he'd left behind, to be the first to spot the most mischievous caterpillar in town.